-Additionally, we reviewed the MHS GENESIS integrated master schedule (IMS), dated February 2021, and related supporting documentation against the characteristics and associated best practices for developing a schedule that is comprehensive, well-constructed, credible, and controlled, as identified in GAO's Schedule Assessment Guide.2
+Additionally, we reviewed the MHS GENESIS integrated master schedule (IMS), dated February 2021, and related supporting documentation against the characteristics and associated best practices for developing a schedule that is comprehensive, well-constructed, credible, and controlled, as identified in GAO's Schedule Assessment Guide.

 As the IMS is detailed and highly complex due to the large number of integrated subprojects and activities, we conducted assessments of three subprojects contained within the IMS for analysis.
 Because an IMS consolidates subproject schedules, errors and reliability issues in subproject schedules will be reflected in higher-level schedules.
-The subprojects we assessed were selected based on whether they were ongoing and whether they included a significant and varying number of discrete activities in the project schedule.
+The subprojects we assessed were selected based on whether they were on-

-1GAO, Cost Estimating and Assessment Guide: Best Practices for Developing and Managing Program Costs, GAO-20-195G (Washington, D.C.: March 2020).
+&lt;sup>1GAO, Cost Estimating and Assessment Guide: Best Practices for Developing and Managing Program Costs, GAO-20-195G (Washington, D.C.: March 2020).

-2GAO, Schedule Assessment Guide: Best Practices for Project Schedules, GAO-16-89G (Washington, D.C.: December 2015).
+&lt;sup>2GAO, Schedule Assessment Guide: Best Practices for Project Schedules, GAO-16-89G (Washington, D.C.: December 2015).